rwang23/LintCodeBook/String/Basic-Calculator-II.md

 	Total Accepted: 20498 Total Submissions: 82974 Difficulty: Medium Implement a basic calculator to evaluate a simple expression string.

-	The expression string contains only non-negative integers, +, -, *, / operators and empty spaces .
+	The expression string contains only non-negative integers, +, -, *, / operators and empty spaces.
     The integer division should truncate toward zero.

 	You may assume that the given expression is always valid.